Tyler Coderre

 I'm always exploring new tools — though it's come a long way from the days of editing CSS in Sublime Text with no syntax highlighting and pure faith.

-Extending the Brand
+Extending the Brand.

 The system scales naturally into templates, social media assets, and printed materials — all using the same grid, type, and contrast tokens.